webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/plugins.md

 * the plugin name
 * the function that will define the behavior of the plugin

+The _UnloadGuard_ plugin expects a function that returns *true* if the access must be granted and *false* if not.
+The function can also return a promise, resolved and rejected correspondingly.

-The _UnloadGuard_ plugin can be used for form validation, for example.
+_UnloadGuard_ can be used for form validation, for example.
 Let's have a look at a form with one input field that must not be empty:

 ```javascript
 // views/form.js